DomainKeys Identified Mail: Non-repudiability

 DKIM's non-repudiation feature prevents senders (such as spammers) from credibly denying having sent an email.
 It has proven useful to news media sources such as WikiLeaks, which has been able to leverage DKIM body signatures to prove that leaked emails were genuine and not tampered with.
+In practice, it is hard to verify many old emails due to key rotation and difficulty in finding the original keys before rotation, as they are not published anywhere.
+One way to verify old emails is to use archives that collect signatures and selectors from existing emails, and can recover expired public keys from pairs of signatures done by the same key.

 Matthew D. Green considers non-repudiation a non-wanted feature of DKIM, forced by behaviors such as those just described.
 Indeed, DKIM protocol provides for expiration.
 There is an optional x tag on each signature, which establishes a formal expiration time; however, verifiers can ignore it.
 In addition, domain owners can revoke a public key by removing its cryptographic data from the record, thereby preventing signature verification unless someone saved the public key data beforehand.
 DKIM key rotation is often recommended just to minimize the impact of compromised keys.
 However, in order to definitely disable non-repudiation, expired secret keys can be published, thereby allowing everyone to produce fake signatures, thus voiding the significance of original ones.

+Provable Redaction

+By default, publishing a redacted email is not verifiable because the DKIM body hashes cannot be constructed.
+However, you can still verify such emails if the owner creates a zero-knowledge proof of the DKIM signature on a masked subset of headers or body text, while constraining the disclosed portions match the signed message.
+Implementations often use regex or masking to hide or show selected content.
+This proof can be provided instead of a DKIM signature to third parties in order for anyone to verify the validity of the email.
+These proofs can even be generated locally on a user's device, so that the redacted information is never sent to third parties.
+It can be used to create secure anonymous message boards with private identities but verified affiliations, like a fully private Blind.
+It can also be used when authenticating a sender's claim is needed, but the recipient wants to remain anonymous.